-Common origin servers and/or CDNs that Videon products are used with include AWS, Akamai, and Fastly, though any server accepting standard HTTP PUTs of files should work with EdgeCaster's HTTP Push.
+Common origin servers and/or CDNs that Videon products are used with include AWS, Akamai, and Fastly, though any server accepting standard HTTP PUTs of files should work with Node/EdgeCaster's HTTP Push.

 Always first check with the recommended settings provided by your media service (origin/CDN) provider.
 Settings provided here are generic, not specific to any particular origin/CDN.

 Videon's default settings for HTTP Push are shown in the following screenshots:

 ULL streaming means that Ultra Low Latency is enabled on Node/EdgeCaster in the HTTP Push settings.
 This sends files by chunk (defined by Chunk Duration), rather than by whole segments.
 This allows the stream to be played back with a minimal buffer, which results in stable glass-to-glass latency of under 3 seconds.

 When performing HTTP Streaming, Videon recommends the below Video Profile settings for a single 1080p60 stream.
 Depending on the resolution used, the bitrate should increase/decrease respectively to keep equivalent quality.
 If these settings work well, you can try increasing the Video Bitrate to improve video quality.
 Make sure to not exceed 50-75% of your network's upload bandwidth (you can check upload speed at speedtest.net):